-- Safety- In case you were worried..There is a difference in your grandma’s pressure cooker and modern ones.
-While I am terrified to use an old fashioned one for fear I will have one of those freak pressure cooker accidents I feel much safer using an electric pressure cooker.
-Most come with safety features that will not allow your machine to come to pressure without the lid being properly secured, you also can’t open them until the pressure has been properly released.
+5. Safety- In case you were worried… There is a difference between your grandma’s pressure cooker and modern ones!
+I feel much safer using an electric pressure cooker.
+Most come with safety features that will not allow your machine to come to pressure without the lid being properly secured.
+You also can’t open them until the pressure has been properly released.

 6. Nutrients- You might think that pressure cooking would leach the nutrients from your food, but it actually does the opposite.
 Because the pressure cooker uses the lower heat more efficiently, you actually get more nutrients in your food.
 Don’t lose the nutrients in the liquid.
 It’s a good idea just to use the minimum that you need so you can get all the benefits.

 7. Flavor Infusion- The pressure and the cooking speed work together to infuse your food with delicious flavors.
 Use fresh herbs, minimum amounts of liquid, and the awesome browning feature of your pressure cooker.
 That will help you get the most flavor from your meat.